unification-com/xfund-router/docs/guide/implementation.md

 sees a data request for them, they can act on it and supply the data.
 This function must have the following parameters - although the names do not matter:

-`address payable _dataProvider` - the wallet address provider we are requesting data from `bytes32 _data`, - the data we are requesting
+`address payable _dataProvider` - the wallet address provider we are requesting data from
+`bytes32 _data`, - the data we are requesting
 `uint256 _gasPrice` - the maximum price we are willing to pay for the provider to fulfil the request

 The `requestData` function must also, at the very least, call `Consumer.sol`'s `submitDataRequest` function, which validates the request and forwards it to the Router smart contract.

-Add the following function definition to your `DemoConsumer.sol` contract:
+Add the following function definition to your `MyDataConsumer.sol` contract:

 ```solidity
     function requestData(